sumtxt/wiesbaden/README.md

-The package 'wiesbaden' provides functions to directly retrieve data from the Federal Statistical Office of Germany (DESTATIS) in Wiesbaden.
+The package 'wiesbaden' provides functions to directly retrieve data from the Federal Statistical Office of Germany (DESTATIS) in Wiesbaden, that is data from the [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online) and [genesis.destatis.de](https://www-genesis.destatis.de/genesis/online).
+Access to [landesdatenbank.nrw.de](landesdatenbank.nrw.de) is also implemented.

-For now, it only works with the [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online) Website.
-Support for [genesis.destatis.de](https://www-genesis.destatis.de/genesis/online) will soon be implemented.

 In principle any of the data can be downloaded through [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online), however the retrievable csv files come with multi-line headers that are difficult to process in R.

 The package uses the SOAP XML web service from DESTATIS.
-A rough documentation is available on their website [here](https://www-genesis.destatis.de/genesis/online?Menu=Webservice).
+A very rough [documentation](https://www-genesis.destatis.de/genesis/online?Menu=Webservice) is available on the DESTATIS website.

 The package's approach is heavily inspired by [ReGENESIS](https://github.com/pudo/regenesis) - an (unmaintained) Python library to bulk download all available data on the [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online).